pudly/schmopera-hugo/content/articles/lucia-cesaroni-isis-and-osiris-the-value-of-new-opera-bad-btches-in-charge.md

 ---
-title: "Lucia Cesaroni: Isis and Osiris, the value of new opera, & "bad b*tches in charge""
+title: "Lucia Cesaroni: Isis and Osiris, the value of new opera, &amp; &quot;bad b*tches in charge&quot;"
 ---

 ### What have you been up to lately?